haoyung/haoyung.github.io/_posts/en/2024-04-15-Precisely Measuring TDS.md

      -   If it does, repeat steps 1-5 until the difference is within 0.1°C.
 6. Under the condition that the temperature difference is within 0.1°C, continue measuring until you get three identical consecutive readings.
 This is your measurement result.

-### Other TDS Measurement Processes Worth Considering
+### Other TDS Measurement Workflows Worth Considering

 #### Jonathan Gagné's Method